UK judge refuses US extradition of WikiLeaks founder Assange

 “We hope that after consideration of the U.K. court’s ruling, the United States will decide not to pursue the case further,” he said.

-Moris urged Trump to pardon Assange before he leaves office later this month.
+Moris urged Trump to pardon Assange before he leaves office this month.

 “Mr. President, tear down these prison walls,” she said.
 “Let our little boys have their father.”

-U.S. prosecutors have indicted Assange on 17 espionage charges and one charge of computer misuse over WikiLeaks’ publication of leaked military and diplomatic documents a decade ago.
+U.S. prosecutors have indicted Assange on 17 espionage charges and one charge of computer misuse over WikiLeaks’ publication of thousands of leaked military and diplomatic documents.
 The charges carry a maximum sentence of 175 years in prison.

 Lawyers for Assange argue that he was acting as a journalist and is entitled to First Amendment protections of freedom of speech for publishing documents that exposed U.S. military wrongdoing in Iraq and Afghanistan.